Skip to content

 This guide provides comprehensive information about the Verification of a Payee (VoP) feature, including key concepts and the required API endpoints to integrate it into your banking solution.

-What is Verification of a Payee?
+What is Verification of Payee?

 How It Works